MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 **Suggested remediation and steps for prevention**
 1. Contain the source computers
     - Find the tool that performed the attack and remove it.
     - Look for users logged on around the same time as the activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
     - If you have Windows Defender ATP installed – use **klist.exe purge** to delete all the tickets of the specified logon session and prevent future usage of the tickets.
 2. Contain the resources that were accessed by this ticket.
 3. Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://cloudblogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).